Impacts on the likelihood to change jobs

 Deloitte’s Workforce Experience by Design finds that opportunities and professional growth and development enhance the workforce experience.
 Organizations that are invested in employee growth experience competitive advantages, gain better business outcomes, and increased agility.
 These qualities in a workforce are essential in adapting to fluctuations in the competitive environment.
 Notably, businesses that adapt to rapidly changing landscapes keep their competitive edge, meet customer needs, capitalize on growth opportunities, and ensure they’re future-ready.

-There is no surefire way to keep employees from switching jobs.
+True, there is no surefire way to keep employees from switching jobs.
 However, we know what helps with employee retention: communication.
 Employees need to feel empowered to communicate with their managers about their career trajectory.
 Organizations provide the structure and support necessary for this information to flow.
 Let us know how we can help put those systems in place for you.